Radicale v3

 Enter the URL of the Radicale server (e.g. http://localhost:5232) and your username.
 DAVx⁵ will show all existing calendars and address books and you can create new.

-GNOME Calendar, Contacts and Evolution
+GNOME Calendar, Contacts

 In Evolution add a new calendar and address book respectively with WebDAV.
 Enter the URL of the Radicale server (e.g. http://localhost:5232) and your username.
 Clicking on the search button will list the existing calendars and address books.